-A baby may refuse to bottle feed simply because it is tired.
+A baby may refuse to bottle-feed simply because he is tired.
 A baby that has not slept enough will tire quickly; while it is true that a hungry baby may sleep less, it is equally true for a baby deprived of sleep to avoid feeding.
-It will throw up a fuss, cry or fall asleep while feeding.
+He will throw a fuss, cry or fall asleep while feeding.

 What to Do

-Seek expert opinion on sleeping and feeding schedules, or create a balanced schedule to avoid overlapping sleeping time with feeding time.
-Also, ensure that your baby is getting enough sleep and try to feed the baby before it gets tired.
+Seek an expert’s opinion on sleeping and feeding schedules, or create a balanced schedule to avoid overlapping sleeping time with feeding time.
+Also, ensure that your baby is getting enough sleep and try to feed the baby before he gets tired.

 5. Individual Feeding Pattern

-Like all mammals, humans tend to display individual personality types, behavioural patterns and feeding habits from very early in their life.
+Like all mammals, humans tend to display individual personality types, behavioural patterns and feeding habits very early on in their life.
 Some babies like to consume large amounts of food at one go; others like to feed a little at a time but more often during the day.
-If your baby is frequently refusing to bottle feed, then it is prudent to consider that you may not have fully understood his/her individual feeding pattern.
+If your baby is frequently refusing to bottle-feed, then it is prudent to consider that you may not have fully understood his individual feeding pattern.
 Constantly feeding a baby can put added stress on the mother.
-Ideally, a baby’s individual pattern should be respected, but if needed, an attempt can be made to gently and gradually encourage a change.
+Ideally, a baby’s individual pattern should be respected, but. if needed, an attempt can be made to gently and gradually encourage a change.

 What to Do

-A baby should be encouraged to feed much of what food it needs in about forty minutes, but given individual patterns, this should not be forced.
+A baby should be encouraged to feed much of the food needed in about forty minutes.
+However, do not force-feed.
 Stop if the baby does not wish to continue.
 Another approach to a frequent feeding pattern is to try and create longer intervals between feeds.
-Encourage play or take the baby for an outing, or let it nap to gradually increase the time intervals between feeds.
+Encourage play, take the baby for an outing or let him nap to gradually increase the time intervals between feeds.

 What to Do